nchun003/git-class/gitlearn/scripts/README.md

 ```
 $ checksyscalls.sh filename
 ```
 After this command is entered every syscall and error check along with the line number will be listed.
 At the end you will find a summary of the number of syscalls, number of perrorr and the grade modifier.
+This script can also be ran on directories, but keep in mind that it will check every `.file`.